 Platforms are dominating and impacting businesses and societies alike.
 Besides their traditional responsibility, cities are increasingly organising and exposing data.
 City-data along with analytics and machine learning improves engagement and inclusiveness of its citizens and visitors.
 Augmented and virtual reality of the city is another facet of exposing or simulating city data from the past, present or future.

-Smart cities are in the quest to meet the challenges of developing and maintaining attractive, inclusive, and safe urban environments.
-Mobility as a service integrates public, private, peer-to-peer, conventional, clean, or autonomous transportation means is just a small example of platform data used smartly.
-Stakeholders such as local governments, city service providers, industry, and the citizens will benefit from the development of smart and well-connected city digital platforms.
+Smart cities are on the quest to meet the challenges of developing and maintaining attractive, inclusive, and safe urban environments.
+Mobility as a service that integrates public, private, peer-to-peer, conventional, clean, or autonomous transportation means is just a small example of platform data used smartly.
+Stakeholders such as local governments, city service providers, industry, and citizens will benefit from the development of smart and well-connected city digital platforms.

-The Helsinki summer school aims to create a better understanding of why platforms are key in shaping economies and societies and how do platforms create such societal and business impact.
+The Helsinki summer school aims to create a better understanding of why platforms are key in shaping economies and societies and how platforms create such societal and business impact.
 Participants will master the ability to differentiate between traditional businesses and platforms.
 They will acquire knowledge about key success factors and building blocks of multi-sided platforms that create networked markets, and why such platform business models have been so competitive in tech and non-tech industries alike.
 Moreover, participants will utilise concepts and models to create and assess platform business model entrants in cases provided by cities.

-Furthermore, participants will be exposed to versatile social activities in e.g. adventure park, startup ecosystem and in Finnish nature environments offering numerous memorable experiences.
+Furthermore, participants will be exposed to versatile social activities in e.g. adventure parks, startup ecosystems, and in Finnish nature environments offering numerous memorable experiences.
 We rely on the innovation and entrepreneurship ecosystem at Aalto University and Finland to further expand the insightful and joyful experiences of our summer school participants.